How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 For Dinari, the artifact is the stablecoin transaction.
 Each distribution is its own transfer record with its own date and amount.
 The 5% fee has already been deducted by the time the holder sees the credit, so the recorded amount is net.
 The original dShare position is unchanged by the event, which means the dShare unit count and the stablecoin distribution can be tracked as separate records.
 Whether either or both affect basis or income reporting depends on local rules.

-Across all three, holders should retain:
+Across these mechanisms, holders should retain:

 - Acquisition records for each tokenized stock position (date, amount, contract address, transaction hash)